antonioparra7/to-do-app/README.md

-# Webpack Starter
+# To-Do APP

-Pack for create Webpack proyects which use HTML, JS and CSS.
+App for organize your tasks.

 ### Commands:
 ```